aniketsingh30/riskVue/README.md

 ## LICENSE!

-Go Project Structure is [MIT-licensed](https://github.com/mindinventory/Golang-Project-Structure/blob/master/LICENSE)

 ## Let us know!
 We’d be really happy if you sent us links to your projects where you use our component.
-Just send an email to sales@mindinventory.com And do let us know if you have any questions or suggestion regarding our work.
+Just send an email to aniket.javadeveloper@gmail.com And do let us know if you have any questions or suggestion regarding our work.